hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 – I guess the magic nucleotide you found one evening many many autumns ago is still doing its job for your all.
 Here, I have the guns for you two.”
-Somakhya: “Thank you\!
+Somakhya: “Thank you!
 The nucleotide aside these nālikā-s could be our lifeline.
 We have trained Lootika with her shooting – she’s pretty good now with her mark, but I still fear whether she can maintain it if we come under fire from the marūnmatta-s or the mleccha agents.
 We need to